Information, tips and advice for journalists travelling to Singapore for work.

 Journalists who wish to visit Singapore for a working trip should contact the ministry as well as the Singapore embassy in New Zealand before setting out.
 The ministry has a general purpose hotline known as the duty desk (tel: 6837 9666) which can handle basic enquiries, or direct callers to the relevant department.

 A great deal of useful information — official and otherwise — is found online.
-For the main government site see www.gov.sg; for the bulk of government press releases try www.sprinter.gov.sg; and for lists of ministry personnel and details of their websites http://app.sgdi.gov.sg.
+See the main government site.
+For press releases try www.sprinter.gov.sg; and for lists of ministry personnel and details of their websites http://app.sgdi.gov.sg.
 For a general round-up of what others are saying about Singapore, www.singapore-window.org is a good place to start.